Healthcare Training

 in the academic environment.
 However, as you can probably guess, once

-the ADD child with a high IQ gets home from school, he or she often displays
+the ADHD child with a high IQ gets home from school, he or she often displays

 a number of hyperactive symptoms.